+One of the best parts of holiday eating is loving on the leftovers.
 We hope you had a beautiful Easter/Passover weekend & found some joy amidst the heaviness of the times.
-We missed loved ones dearly, but found some comfort in dusting off sacred family recipes from the vault – Dad Chef made Perogies from scratch using a vintage recipe from his Ukrainian maternal side, and I tried my Papa’s Canascione di Pasqua (Italian Easter Pies) recipe – an authentic food from the Ciociaria area of Italy his mom (my Nonna) used to make as a tradition at Easter.
+We missed loved ones dearly, but found some comfort in dusting off sacred family recipes from the vault – Dad Chef made Perogi from scratch using a vintage recipe from his Ukrainian maternal side, and I tried my Papa’s Canascione di Pasqua (Italian Easter Pies) recipe – an authentic food from the Ciociaria area of Italy his mom (my Nonna) used to make faithfully as a traditional Easter appetizer.

 I know life feels hard & overwhelming – I’m feeling it all too.
 One thing I know when life gives us more than we think we can handle, it’s vital to take off our plates what we can do without (for now).
 So, since we all probably have lots of leftovers, and are being more mindful of food waste then ever, I hope I can take a bit of meal decision making off your plate, offering simple ways to use up holiday veggies & meats with these Easy Easter Leftover Makeovers you need to try, including creations from some of our favourite Canadian family food bloggers.
 Recreating something new and tasty can help with our self-isolation slumps.
 Here are some delish options: